Healthy Homes Assessment Eskdale

 Draught Stopping Eskdale

-Draughts are a major cause of lower temperatures in houses.
-A humid house will cost more to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to dropping temperatures within houses.
+A cold house will cost more to heat, resulting in wasted energy and increased bills.

 What are unreasonable gaps or holes?

-If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Gaps greater than 3mm that allow air to enter or exit into your home need sealing.
-In the case of an open fireplace isn’t used it can create draughts.
-This must be sealed off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated as far as possible.
+If you can feel external air coming in or a clear draught out of a hole or gap, then it is most likely a gap or hole which requirements sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+Any gaps greater than 3mm that let air into or out of the house require to be sealed.
+For example, if an open fireplace is not in use, it can create draughts.
+This should be shut from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-There is no require to block up intentional gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will test every window and door as part of the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for the movement of the structure as the house gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will examine all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections